ctozzi/docs/docs/docs/developers/development/dialogs/container/index.md

 ## Description:

-Component allows to group other elements.
-May be useful e.g. to show/hide group of components.
+The Container component allows the user to group multiple elements.
+It's useful for showing or hiding groups of components.

 ## Example: